-Mapping Environmental Justice Water Quality
+Mapping Environmental Justice & Water Quality in Baltimore County

 In crafting and signing the Baltimore Watershed Agreement, the Baltimore City and County solidified their joint commitment to improve water quality in their shared watersheds.
 Soon afterwards, Biohabitats helped both entities to develop a Phase I Action Plan to begin working toward this goal.
 Because environmental justice (EJ) emerged as a critical, cross-cutting theme for all proposed watershed planning and water quality related actions, the resulting, final Action Plan requires the County and City to jointly “ensure environmental justice indicators are taken into consideration during major planning efforts.”